Artist Statement

 Next steps include performing at 4 Mexican dance festivals that invited us to perform “Las Fridas.”
 Stay tuned.

 My artistic journey included my burning desire to re-enter the solo performance arena in May 2015.
-Over the next year, I presented a 60-minute improvised solo program including movement and text, abstract and literal action, drama and comedy.
+Over the following year, I presented a 60-minute improvised solo program including movement and text, abstract and literal action, drama and comedy.

 Past Repertoire